google/styleguide/pyguide.md

           The new minimum port.
         """
-        assert minimum >= 1024, 'Minimum port must be at least 1024.' port = self._find_next_open_port(minimum)
+        assert minimum >= 1024, 'Minimum port must be at least 1024.'
+        # The following code depends on the previous assert.
+        port = self._find_next_open_port(minimum)
         assert port is not None
+        # The type checking of the return statement relies on the assert.
         return port
     ```